 Schools and other youth groups visit our Buddhist Centre.
 We will require every group to bring at least two adults capable of supervising all members of the group at all times.
-We will make clear that we are not to be left alone with their pupils and for good practice endeavour to have those who lead such visits on our behalf DBS-checked.
+We will make clear that we are not to be left alone with their pupils, as the Staff are responsible for the pupils safety.
 (Please see Appendix 3 for information on DBS checks and managing those who pose a risk to others.)